Tejaswireddyallam/GDPFall2024-Group2/README.md

 Contributed in creating layouts for telemedicine application.

-Created launch screen and register screen and also documented list of prototypes
+Created launch screen and register screen and also documented list of prototypes. <hr>

+11/11/2024 - <br>
+Analyzed our functional requirements whether there are any updates to update.